PolyCortex/polydodo/README.md

 ### GRPC and proto generation

+First thing to do is to install protoc via dart's protoc_plugin.
+To do so:

+> flutter pub global activate protoc_plugin

 In order to be able to proceed to GRPC and proto generation, you need to run `sh ./install_grpc_python_plugin` under the protos/ folder.

+When you'll save `.proto` files, this will automatically generate langage specific code to use GRPC.

 ### Backend development